-Topeka Presbyterian Manor employee tests positive for COVID-19
+Topeka Presbyterian Manor employee staff positive for COVID-19

 A Topeka Presbyterian Manor employee has tested positive for COVID-19 following bi-weekly testing on Monday, December 7 and Tuesday, December 8.
 No residents tested positive this week.
 Testing will continue next week.